-9.5 Evaluation Order for Statement Annotations
+9.5 Evaluation Order for Statement Annotations | may have forgetter - is two

 Given a component of a DFDL schema, there is a resolved set of annotations for it.

 Of these, some are statement annotations and the order of their evaluation relative to the actual processing of the schema component itself (parsing or unparsing via its format annotations) is as given in the ordered lists below.